This concoction is a famous export of the Mississippi Delta. There are subtle variations, but this is a fairly standard version.

 pinch of salt

-In a large (4 quart or larger, the bigger the better) heavy saucepan with straight sides, stir together sugar, butter, corn syrup, baking soda, & buttermilk.
-Place on medium-high heat and stir continuously until mixture boils.
-Stop stirring, reduce heat to medium, use a candy thermometer (preferably digital for accuracy), and cook until 240 degrees (soft ball stage).
+In a good quality six-quart stainless steel pot (four-quart will work, but it will be scary when the mixture starts boiling and it comes to the very top!), stir together sugar, butter, corn syrup, baking soda, & buttermilk.
+Cook on medium-high heat and stir continuously until mixture boils.
+Stop stirring, reduce heat to medium, and wait patiently.
+(Once boiling the mixture will bubble up to about twice the initial size, and then quickly reduced back down to syrup.)
+Use a candy thermometer (preferably digital for accuracy), and cook to 240 degrees (soft ball stage).
+Mixture will be a beautiful nutty brown color.
 Remove from heat, quickly add the nuts, salt, and vanilla, and stir until mixed.
 Briefly beat mixture as it cools & thickens, until the glossy appearance starts to turn cloudy.
-Drop by tablespoons onto wax paper.
+Drop by tablespoons onto parchment (or wax) paper.
 Work quickly, as the candy hardens rapidly as it cools.
 Makes about 60.
 Store in tightly covered container.

 Friday, January 6, 2012